 USW Pathway College Ltd will invoice you (or, if applicable, a third party paying on your behalf) for the tuition fees, to be paid on the date stipulated in the invoice.

 If a third party is paying your fees and payment is not made in full by the due date, you may be invoiced personally for any outstanding balance.

 You are contractually obliged to pay the tuition fees and all other charges on the dates they fall due following your acceptance of the offer made by USW or USW Pathway College Ltd. If you fail to make payment of the tuition fees and all Other Charges, the University reserves the right to withdraw your IT access and access to programme content, suspend and/or withdraw you from your studies.

 The levels of Tuition fees are reviewed and may be revised on an annual basis prior to the beginning of the academic year in question.
 Details of how revisions to Tuition Fees are to be determined are included within the Regulations on Fees (available here).
-Where student progress normally through the course the fee will remain the same in each year of study, together with any scholarship awarded.
+Where students progress normally through the course the fee will remain the same in each year of study, together with any scholarship awarded.

 You must read all the University information regarding your deposit, fees, and scholarships, and ensure that you can fully meet your financial responsibilities.
 You can find this information here.
 Details of how to pay your deposit and fees are included in your offer letter.